IEvangelist/blazorators/README.md

 - `IStorageService.g.cs`: The interface for the corresponding `Storage` Web API surface area.
 - `LocalStorgeService.g.cs`: The `internal` implementation of the `IStorageService` interface.
-- `LocalStorageServiceCollectionExtensions.g.cs`: Extension methods to add the `IStorage` service to the dependency injection `IServiceCollection`.
+- `LocalStorageServiceCollectionExtensions.g.cs`: Extension methods to add the `IStorageService` service to the dependency injection `IServiceCollection`.

 Here is the source generated `LocalStorageService` implementation: